-Re-labelling Distributor [] Actor that affixes the label to a mixture that somebody else has already labelled.
+Re-labelling Distributor Yes Actor that adapts corporate colours or identifiers on the label to a mixture or adapts the label in another manner.
 The activity is not considered as a DU activity.
-See also ECHA Guidance for downstream users. n/a Commercial representative (=consultant) The commercial representative is assigned the task to submit in the name and on behalf of the duty holder (DU, importer).
-No Legal text Need for a contractual agreement (mandate).
+See also ECHA Guidance for downstream users.
+(Obligations to provide information through Art.
+4(10)).
+Commercial representative (=consultant) The commercial representative is assigned the task to submit in the name and on behalf of the duty holder.
+No Legal text.
+The commercial representative is not an actor for CLP purposes, so not subject to Art.
+45 or Art.
+4(10).